-The Oregon Higher Education Coordinating Commission (HECC) utilizes a structured funding allocation methodology, the Student Success and Completion Model (SSCM), to determine the amount of state resources to be distributed to each of the seven public universities.
-Since the implementation of the SSCM in 2015, Oregon Tech has performed relatively well under the model's degree completion, programmatic focus and enrollment proportional funding system.
-Significant changes to the SSCM model were finalized in February 2021 and were implemented beginning with the 2021-23 biennium, with fiscal year 2023 being the second year under the revised model.
-Under the revised methodology, Oregon Tech has experienced a reduction in the overall proportion of funding.
-This was caused primarily by the diminished proportional value of the mission component of the formula in addition to modifications in program weights and the premium for science, technology engineering and mathematics (STEM) degree programs.
-As Oregon's Polytechnic University, Oregon Tech has higher instructional and institutional costs consistent with STEMcentric curriculums and degree programs.
-In response to the funding reduction for fiscal year 2022, the first year of the new funding model, Oregon Tech leaders worked with HECC administration and leaders from the other public institutions to remedy most of the inconsistencies in the initial application of the revised SSCM.
-After the revisions were finalized and once an administrative rule was adopted by the HECC, Oregon Tech received \$2.6 million more in funding for fiscal year 2023 than originally forecasted.
+The Oregon Higher Education Coordinating Commission (HECC) uses the Student Success and Completion Model (SSCM) to allocate state resources to each of the seven public universities.
+Since the SSCM's implementation in 2015, Oregon Tech has performed relatively well under its degree completion, programmatic focus, and enrollment proportional funding system.

-Most courses have returned to in-person instruction, having been previously reconfigured between 2020 and 2021 to support expanded remote learning.
-Nearly all employees who had been working remotely during the pandemic had returned to campus by the fall of 2021.
-The university continues to adapt to uncertainty in the revenue environment through strategically managing faculty and staff recruitment and non-personnel costs and by implementing programs to improve efficiencies over time.
+Significant changes to the SSCM were introduced in the 2021-23 biennium, with fiscal year 2024 marking the third year under the revised model.
+Under this new methodology, Oregon Tech has seen a reduction in its overall proportion of funding.
+This decrease is primarily due to the reduced proportional value of the mission component, along with changes in program weights and the premium for science, technology, engineering, and mathematics (STEM) degree programs.
+The SSCM model's next review is scheduled for fall 2026.
+The funding methodology may remain unchanged for future biennia, or there may be efforts to lobby for additional revisions.
+As Oregon's Polytechnic University, Oregon Tech faces higher instructional and institutional costs due to its STEM-centric curriculums and degree programs.
+The university continues to adapt to revenue uncertainty by strategically managing faculty and staff recruitment, controlling non-personnel costs, and implementing programs to improve efficiencies over time.

 Over the past several years, Oregon Tech has completed a phase-in of differential tuition for certain high-cost programs including engineering, management, and health related programs.
 These degrees are in great demand and rates will continue to be evaluated annually as part of the broader tuition and fees review process for market competitiveness and to recover programmatic costs while responding to evolving market demand.
-For academic year 2022-23, the Board approved a 4.9 percent increase in base tuition rates with no increase to differential tuition which will remain at 37.0 percentage points over the base rates.
-For the fiscal year ending June 30, 2023 overall student tuition and fees revenue, net of allowances, decreased by 5.8 percent over the prior year.
-This is primarily attributable to the continuing enrollment shortfall and significant increase in fee remissions compared to budget.
+For academic year 2024-25, the Board approved a 4.5 percent increase in base tuition rates with no increase to differential tuition which will remain at 37.0 percentage points over the base rates.
+For the fiscal year ended June 30, 2024 overall student tuition and fees revenue, net of allowances, increased by 1.4 percent over the prior year.
+This is primarily attributable to the increase in student tuition and fees rates partially offset by continuing enrollment shortfall and significant increase in fee remissions compared to budget.
 Oregon Tech has continued investment and innovation focused on strategic enrollment management to improve student success, promote retention and boost overall enrollment and degree completions.
 This is an essential revenue strategy to support the university's mission.
-Freshman enrollment numbers during Fall 2023 were 6.5 percent from the prior year, transfer students continue to remain down compared to prior years and total enrollment has declined 21 percent, excluding ACP students, compared to Fall 2020.
+Freshman enrollment numbers (student credit hours [SCH]) during fall 2024 were 13.0 percent greater from the prior year.
+Total undergraduate enrollment (student credit hours [SCH]) has decreased 13.9 percent, excluding ACP students, compared to Fall 2020.
 Similar enrollment shortfalls have been experienced by a number of Oregon's publicly funded universities over the same period.

-During the year ended June 30, 2023, Oregon Tech continued its \$20 million dollar renovation of Boivin Hall and its associated access improvement project.
-This newly refurbished education building was completed and open for the fall term 2023.
-Construction contracts continuing from fiscal year 2022 into fiscal year 2023 also include the Oregon Manufacturing Innovation Center (OMIC) Additive Manufacturing building.
+During the year ended June 30, 2024, Oregon Tech completed its \$20 million dollar renovation of Boivin Hall, welcoming students fall term 2023.
+The University also completed the Oregon Manufacturing Innovation Center (OMIC) Additive Manufacturing building, which opened in late summer 2023.